Puffy eyes in the morning? From eye creams to lifestyle tweaks, here’s what can help dial them down

 This de-puffing kit includes a cooling mini eye massage tool that can be used to provide a quick lymphatic drainage massage.
 The eye gel is refreshing, hydrating and a great all-rounder thanks to a hard-working formula containing skin barrier supporting niacinamide and hydrating hyaluronic acid and glycerin.

-Best eye cream for puffy eyes and fine lines
+Best value caffeine eye cream for puffy eyes

 • Size: 15ml